zenodeapp/pairwise-alignments/README.md

 ### 4. Pre-configuration

-Before we can deploy any alignment algorithm, it's necessary to state which `SubstitutionMatrices`-contract we link our algorithm to.
+Before we can deploy any alignment algorithm, it's necessary to state which matrices' contract we'll use.

 To do this, open the [zenode.config.js](zenode.config.js) file and add the `SubstitutionMatrices address` (from [3.
 Substitution Matrices](#3-substitution-matrices-intermezzo)) to `parameters._matricesAddress`: